Welcome to PRANCE

 It's been a tough time for PRANCE over the past few months as it has been for so many of you.
 We truly hope that each of you is getting through it okay and that you and your loved ones are safe and healthy.
 After the cancelation of our spring program, annual fund-raising craft show and summer camps, we are finally starting to re-open and prepare to welcome our riders back!
 New COVID-19 safety protocols and procedures have been established that will allow us to safely run a condensed program with smaller class sizes and fewer volunteers.
 Please refer to the News & Events section to learn more.

-We continue to care for and meet the needs of our very special herd of therapeutic horses and thank the sponsors who have stood by us.
+We continue to care for and meet the needs of our very special herd of therapeutic horses and thank the donors who have stood by us.
 If you want to help with horse care costs, we would gratefully welcome donations.
 You can contact us directly at email@example.com to give or direct your gift through CANADA HELPS to the United Way of Bruce Grey - PRANCE.

 Thank you very much and we hope to see you soon!
 Stay healthy - stay safe.